The new policy will replace the industrial policy of 1991 which was prepared in the backdrop of balance of payment crisis.

-The new policy will replace the industrial policy of 1991, which was prepared in the backdrop of balance of payment crisis.
-The proposed policy aims at promoting emerging sectors and modernising the existing industries.
+The new policy will replace the industrial policy of 1991 which was prepared in the backdrop of balance of payment crisis.
 It will also look to reduce regulatory hurdles and encourage adoption of frontier technologies such as robotics and artificial intelligence.